By Marika Sboros

 The great lateral thinking expert, Edward de Bono, likes to tell the story of a factory that needs clean water for its industrial processes.
 As a result, it pollutes the river water for town inhabitants living downstream of the factory.

 The clever town council didn’t want to pass any draconian laws or get the factory to co-sponsor water filtration in the river.
-Instead, it simply mandated that the factory takes in its fresh water from somewhere downstream of its own industrial buildings (see below).
+Instead, it simply mandated that the factory takes its fresh water from somewhere downstream of its own industrial buildings (see below).

 Thus, the factory then became a victim of its own effluence.
 This decision provided an existential threat to the continued use of the factory.
-Consequently, those running the factory solved the problem – quickly.
+And those running the factory solved the problem – quickly.

 As a clever ‘lateral thinking’ approach, it is one which those in the real world have used.
 At an individual level, it is the equivalent of giving people a taste of their own medicine.
 In other words, giving them the same treatment that they dish out to others.

 But, could a lateral-thinking approach help deal with our increasingly obese world and rising levels of insulin resistance?